mdeugarteromero/msac-lab6/exercise10.md

         git cat-file -t <hash>

+commit

 9. Examine the contents of the parent and its tree

 10. Do the trees you looked at have any matching hashes listed?
+Within the tree there were no matching hashes.
+Comparing the tree hashes with the commit hashes there were also no matching hashes.